chrisrink10/mumpy/README.md

 accessed by the system variable `$PRINCIPAL`).

-MUMPS Input is done largely through the `read` command, which accepts a list of MUMPS expressions or variable names.
+MUMPS Input is done largely through the `read` command, which accepts a list of MUMPS string literals or variable names.
 For each variable name in its argument list, the `read` command will read in from the current device until the user terminates input using the Return key.
 The value of the user's input will be stored in the variable given.